techidaily/site/source/_posts/easy-steps-to-adjust-image-dimensions-on-your-iphoneipad.md

 ![The 'Resize' function followed by a 'Save' function.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2023/09/8saveimage.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  By default, this action will save the resized image to the "Recents" album.
 If you want, you can tap the "Recents" button to change the album.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/NTQGoOOiJzs?si=zbZwflEfXgBY3qbs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ###  Adding the Shortcut to the Share Sheet